mbainrot/home_automation/protocol_definition.md

 ## Input Devices ##
 When an input device endures an event it will send the following client -> server (input_~mac~): component|event

+At this point in time I have not implemented acknowledged events so the message could get missed